 4. Don’t go overboard with CTAs

 Don’t bombard your users with a creative where clicking on anything and everything leads to your landing page; that’s just a frustrating experience.

 If you think your email needs more than one CTA, spend some time thinking about the right placement.
 While it shouldn’t hamper the user experience, it should also be clear and easily differentiable.

 5. Make your email mobile-compatible

 Consider this: in July 2018, 59% of emails were opened on mobiles.
-So, if your email does not suit the specifications of mobiles, you are likely to lose a lot of potential consumers.
+So, if your email does not suit the specifications of mobiles, you are likely to lose a lot of potential consumers in your marketing.

 Whether or not you can get your hands on an email template tailored to mobiles, ensure that you do the following:

 - Write short subject lines; 40 characters should do the trick